 If you’re on a tight budget or aren’t ready to invest in higher-quality needles, consider this option from Boye, which can accommodate floss and fine yarn.
 It offers the flexibility of different needle options and lengths in a user-friendly design that requires placing a grip on your needle rather than inserting the needle into a shaft.
 This allows the needles to be color-coded for quick selection and also provides clear visibility for the height settings.
 While this tool will serve you well for basic projects, the plastic is likely to wear down with frequent use.

-4. Lacis Punch Needle Set
+4. Lavor Punch Needle

 This needle is quite miniature, making it a good pick for artists who prefer a tool that feels almost like an extension of the hand.
 Like the Ultra Punch needle, it is best used with embroidery floss or light worsted yarns and comes with three interchangeable needles for the appropriate medium.
-If you’re deciding between the two, note that the Ultra Punch needles are smaller and have sharper tips for finer threads, while Lacis’s are rounder and blunter.
+If you’re deciding between the two, note that the Ultra Punch needles are smaller and have sharper tips for finer threads, while Lavor’s are rounder and blunter.
 They are equally effective, but these will hurt less if you accidentally prick yourself.

 5. Oxford Punch Needle

-Widely considered the cream of the crop when it comes to traditional punch needle hooking, the Oxford punch needle is designed for long sessions of crafting so you can make objects as large as plush rugs, without running into any trouble.
+Widely considered the cream of the crop when it comes to traditional punch needle hooking, the Oxford Punch Needle is designed for long sessions of crafting so you can make objects as large as plush rugs without running into any trouble.
 It features an electropolished stainless steel needle and an elegantly contoured maple handle with a slit down its side, which makes the threading process incredibly fast and easy.
 While it’s not adjustable to allow for various pile heights, this needle can be used with fine as well as heavy, bulkier yarns, which many punch needles cannot accommodate.